openmovementproject/openmovement-axconfig/README.md

 Although not currently used by the configuration tool, an additional approach would be to use a local native binary for device communication and for the web page to talk to this service either through a WebExtension using Native Messaging, and/or by running a local server over HTTP(S)/WebSocket (although this approach has difficulties with some APIs needing to be run over HTTPS, while `localhost` is not considered secure by all browsers without trusting a generated, self-signed certificate).

+## Connection troubleshooting

+If you have difficulties connecting a device (such as a `Could not claim interface` error) you should:

+1. Ensure you are using a web browser that supports *WebSerial*/*WebUSB*, such as *Chrome* or *Edge*.
+2. Be sure to close any other programs that will try to communicate with the devices (such as *Om GUI*)
+3. Reset device access methods -- **revoke existing device access:**
+    1. Visit the configuration page
+    2. On the page, press the *View site information* icon to the left of the website address, marked `ⓘ`.
+    3. For all permissions labelled *AX3 Composite Device* or *AX6 Composite Device*:
+       * Press the *Revoke Access* button to the right, marked `✖` or `⏏`.
+    4. Press the `↺` *Refresh* link at the very bottom of the page.
+4. Be sure to use the *Connect serial device...* button to communicate with the device.
+Only try the *Alternative connect device...* if the serial method does not work, e.g. on some *Android* devices (and you may need to check the instructions above under *How it communicates* and try the alternative firmware for the AX3).
+5. If there are still connection issues, see the [AX Troubleshooting](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-troubleshooting.md) guide.

 ## URL-based options

 Options can be added to the address by appending a hash (`#`) then `key=value` pairs separated with an ampersand (`&`).
 In special circumstances, you can place options after a question mark (`?`), but changing these must be done online as this will cause the page to be reloaded -- an advantage of this is that this URL can be stored to a home screen shortcut while keeping the custom options.
 The options are: